 - Boost your career: According to Wharton professor Adam Grant, corporate “givers” (the people who give freely to benefit others rather than because they expect something in return) are ultimately the highest performers and the most successful.
 Givers are able to tap into a network of knowledge and resources that provides them with greater resources and knowledge than those who try to succeed in isolation.

-What other benefits have you seen from being a giver at work?
+What other benefits have you seen from a collaborative culture in your workplace?
 From asking for what you need?
+From being a generous giver?
 Tweet us @giveandtakeinc.com and share your experience with the hashtag #worklife.

 Givitas is knowledge collaboration platform that allows you to be a proactive part of building a positive culture of engagement, trust, reciprocity, cooperation, and information sharing at work.
 A positive culture leads to greater happiness, growth and satisfaction and even better mental and physical health.
-To learn more about Givitas, visit our website.
+To learn more about how Givitas is helping enterprises connect employees and customers, download our solution sheet or request a demo.

 Meanwhile, take our free quiz on what kind of help you most like to give at work.Assess Yourself